 Nestled in the heart of the Hardangerfjord, an idyllic region in Western Norway lauded as both the “Queen of the Fjords” and the “Orchard of Norway,” Brakanes Hotel is ideally situated for travelers hoping to explore the abundant natural beauty this area has to offer.
 With 143 guestrooms and breathtaking views of the water courtesy of its fjord side perch, this historic hotel makes for a delightful homebase point for visitors exploring the region.

 A restored fishing warehouse, Hotel Brosundet is a Art Nouveau escape combining a charming nautical design with contemporary fixings complete with a converted lighthouse suite.
 Situated in the small fishing and boating village of Ålesund, the property offers 47 guestrooms incorporating the original wooden floors and panels, and exposed brick exuding an authentic seaside experience.

 Originally a modest guesthouse built in a classic Swiss style, the Kvikne family has owned and managed Kviknes Hotel for over 135 years.
 As the first known hotel in the Sognefjord, Kviknes Hotel is a fine example of warm traditional Norwegian hospitality and service.
-Situated on the Sognefjord, in the center of Balestrand, Kviknes Hotel offers a astonishing view of the mountains and sea inviting a breathtaking experience.
+Situated on the Sognefjord, in the center of Balestrand, Kviknes Hotel offers an astonishing view of the mountains and sea, inviting a breathtaking experience.

 Known as the "fairytale hotel," Dalen Hotel in Telemark is built in a grand, romantic style adorned with dragonheads, turrets, spires, cornices, towers, and balconies.
 Its lavish architecture was inspired by traditional stave churches from the Middle Ages.